Festival Terms & Conditions

 - Do not bring dogs.
 We will simply ask you to leave.

 - The law and our licensing authority set a whole range of conditions that we are required to abide by.
 Whether or not you agree with the fire, health and safety restrictions, they are not negotiable.
-Please follow the directions you are given by the Stewards.
+Follow the directions you are given by the Stewards.

-- Please respect the width of vehicle parking bays.
+- Respect the width of vehicle parking bays.
 Another festival-goer has already paid for that neighbouring space, so taking more than one space is stealing from them.

-- Please do not trespass onto out-of-bounds fields.
+- Do not trespass onto out-of-bounds fields.
 They do not belong to us and trespassing would upset the owners.
 (We already have a big enough and beautiful enough site for all of us to enjoy.)

-- Please don’t help yourself to food or drink intended for crew.
+- Don’t help yourself to food or drink intended for crew.
 Only crew with a wristband and / or a meal ticket are allowed into the crew dining area.
 People found abusing this will be asked to pay for their food.

 Avoid inappropriate sexual behaviour